 She has extensive experience and knowledge of designing and developing specialist textiles, fashion and home products, working with manufacturers and clients, as well as being actively involved in the international marketing of the product ranges.

-A recent research project was to design, develop and produce a wrist strap that could be worn with a wearable sensor.
-This was part of the University of Bristol SPHERE project.
-They designed a wearable device that is part of a system to monitor behaviour of people in their own homes for medical research trials.
+A recent research commission as part of the University of Bristol SPHERE project, was to design, develop and produce a wrist strap that could be worn with a wearable sensor.
+Bristol engineerd a wearable device as a system to monitor behaviour and movement of people in their own homes for medical research trials.
 The strap had to be suitable for a wide range of ages and abilities.

 Frances has recently undertaken significant research in the following areas: